funkhaus/factory-archive/.github/ISSUE_TEMPLATE/component-request.md

   1. `menuOpened` when {something} is clicked on

-## Nested components
+## Required components

 List out any components that are used by this new component.
 For example, if you are building a grid that is made up of block components.

-  1. `nested-component` is used for {what}
+  1. `required-component` is used for {what}

-## Budget
+## Time & Budget

 I expect this to take {x} hours to complete, and will pay ${y} for it.